bradjd1/favorite-team-front-end/README.md

 - Add a Player detail page
 - The original intent was to capture your favorite baseball teams and their players.
 It could be used to capture your favorite teams from other sports as well.

+## IMAGES
+The background images were found on the internet by searching thorugh Vector Stocks free images.